Henry Clifford, 10th Baron Clifford: Patronage, alliances and local relations

 Brougham Castle became one of Clifford's favoured residences.

 In 1487 the Earl of Oxford had been granted the wardship and marriage of the 17-year-old Elizabeth Greystoke, granddaughter and sole heiress of Ralph, Baron Greystoke.
 Oxford soon sold the rights (worth nearly £300 per annum) to Clifford.
 Within a short time, though, Elizabeth was taken from Clifford's custody ("without leave asking, and not without peril to his person") by Thomas, Lord Dacre.
 By 1491, relations between the two men had deteriorated to the extent that the King personally prosecuted them both in the Star Chamber for rioting; they were each fined £20.
 King Henry was more likely to have been concerned, in cases such as these, with bending his tenants-in-chief to his political will than the revenue these forfeits added to his Exchequer.
 Hicks has suggested that this behaviour made Clifford less trustworthy in Henry's eyes as a crown agent.
-In 1496 the Captain of Carlisle, Henry Wyatt, wrote to the King (Note: The letter, of 4June 1496, survives in the Wyatt family muniments as Wyatt MSS.13, and is reprinted in full in Conway's HenryVII's Relations with Scotland and Ireland 1485–1498.) expressing, as Agnes Conway calls it, his "poor opinion" of Clifford.
+In 1496 the Captain of Carlisle, Henry Wyatt, wrote to the King (Note: The letter, of 4 June 1496, survives in the Wyatt family muniments as Wyatt MSS.13, and is reprinted in full in Conway's Henry VII's Relations with Scotland and Ireland 1485–1498.) expressing, as Agnes Conway calls it, his "poor opinion" of Clifford.
 Wyatt considered Clifford's wife, Lady Anne St John, to be a more able administrator than her husband, whom he considered inefficient, and told the King so plainly.